Tips For Home Study

 Do not go past any word that you do not understand

 When you are reading or studying, have a dictionary with you.
 Never go past a word you don’t know the meaning of.
 To be a successful student, look up each word you don’t understand in a dictionary right away.
 Make sure you understand it thoroughly before you continue reading.
-The only reason a student becomes confused or gives up subject is because he or she has gone past a word that was not understood (Hubbard, 2003).
+The only reason a student becomes confused or gives up subject is because he or she has gone past a word that was not understood.

 Use glossaries at the back of your textbooks